 Well, digital Analytics is,

-Digital analytics is the analysis of qualitative and quantitative data from your business and the competition to drive a continual improvement of the online experience that your customers and potential customers have which translates to your desired outcomes (both online and offline).” – Avinash Kaushik .
+Digital analytics is the analysis of qualitative and quantitative data from your business.
+The competition to drive a continual improvement of the online experience that your customers and potential customers have which translates to your desired outcomes (both online and offline).” – Avinash Kaushik .

 Avinash Kaushik is one the renowned person in the field of digital analytics.
-The keypoint from the excellent definition is, it’s all about the customers.
-Customer is the centre point in digital analytics and we use sofesticaled online tools to measure and improve customer experience which might have a positive impact on business on both online and offline front.
+The key point from the excellent definition is, it’s all about the customers.
+Customer is the center point in digital analytics.
+We use sophisticated online tools to measure and improve customer experience which might have a positive impact on business on both online and offline front.

 The need for digital Analytics

 Digital Analytics can be used for many things.
 However, it’s mostly used in technology and internet.
 Since the inception of internet to now, digital analytics and internet has gone a long way.
 One of the critical aspects of data analytics is data collection.
 It was built on the data.
 Without data, you don’t have anything to analysis.

 Data collection is largest subset in digital analytics.
 You can collect data for various purposes such as business to business (or) business to customers.
 Usually data analytics involves collecting data from the websites, mobile applications, customer relationship management software ( CRM), point of sales, IOT devices, video games, smart appliances such as fridge, alexa , google chrome & cortona.

 You can perform data analytics using various of self developed tools and out of box tools available in the market.